falk/danskebank-api/README.md

 # danskebank-api
-Danske Bank mobile app api in python
+Old project, not currently in progress.